-Audit View showing the creation of, and three subsequent changes to, the Customer Class.
+Audit View showing the creation of, and two subsequent changes to, the Diagram Object for a Driver Actor.

 The basic steps to record Audit logs of the changes to a repository are: